artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 determine if it is compatible with AtoM's import requirements.

-In computing, character encoding is a method used to represent the letters, numbers, and symbols used in textual commmunication.
+In computing, character encoding is a method used to represent the letters, numbers, and symbols used in textual communication.
 The character encoding represents the way that a coded character set is mapped to bytes for manipulation in a computer.
-As such, it provides a sort of key for converting the stored binary information into recognizeable symbols making up a character set.
+As such, it provides a sort of key for converting the stored binary information into recognizable symbols making up a character set.
 For more general information, see:

 * https://en.wikipedia.org/wiki/Character_encoding